johncarl81/transfuse/documentation.md

 ##### @Application

-Annotating the class with the Activity annotation activates the class as an Android Application component.
+Annotating a class with the Activity annotation activates the class as an Android Application component.
 There may be only one of these components through a Transfuse application.

 The annotated application class has the following lifecycle events available via the lifecycle event annotations: